Hetty Feather

 419 pages

-The story deals with themes of abandonment and hardship in a Victorian setting, which may be emotionally complex for younger viewers.
-However, the narrative's focus on imagination and resilience makes it accessible for older children.
+The story deals with themes of abandonment and hardship in a historical context.
+Hetty's resilience and quest for identity are complex for younger children.

 Content Safety Breakdown